 Nursing Home Abuse Lawyer Oregon

 There are many ways that a resident can be abused.
 Some of them may be significantly less obvious than others.
 For example, you may be looking for bruises or lacerations as evidence of abuse, but this is not always the case.
 Your loved one may show other signs, such as a mood shift, when a particular staff member walks by, trembling around specific staff, or your loved one may seem unclean.
 When a nursing home staff member does not properly take care of residents, they are neglecting them.
 While not always an obvious sign of abuse, neglect can mean your loved one isn’t getting their medications at the right time; they aren’t being cleaned up quickly if they soiled themselves or aren’t getting help with other hygiene-related issues.
-If you suspect any of this, reach out to your Oregon nursing home abuse lawyer.
+If you suspect any of this, reach out to our Oregon nursing home abuse and neglect lawyer.

 When caught abusing residents in nursing homes, we have heard many staff excuses stating that the patient is being difficult.
 But in many situations, it may be because the nursing home itself is understaffed.
 However, there is no excuse for abuse.
 If it turns out that the nursing home is understaffed, you may be bringing a nursing home abuse claim against the nursing home in addition to the individual staff member.
 The top reasons abuse may occur are:

-- The staff are improperly trained
+• The staff are improperly trained.

-- Members of the staff were not properly vetted before working there
+• Members of the staff were not properly vetted before working there.

-- The staff are burnt out and overworked
+• The staff are burnt out and overworked.

-- The staff are not being properly supervised
+• The staff are not being properly supervised.

 Signs Your Loved One Is Experiencing Nursing Home Abuse